Zhaoming Gan Publishes New Research on Turbulence in Magnetized Plasmas in Astrophysical Journal

 Zhaoming Gan, a scientist at the New Mexico Consortium (NMC) and Los Alamos National Laboratory (LANL), recently published his work, On the Existence of Fast Modes in Compressible Magnetohydrodynamic Turbulence, in The Astrophysical Journal.

-This research was completed with colleagues Xiangrong Fu a scientist at the NMC and LANL, along with Hui Li and Senbei Du, both scientists from LANL.
+The research was conducted in collaboration with Xiangrong Fu of the NMC and LANL, as well as Hui Li and Senbei Du of LANL.

 To read the entire publication see, Zhaoming Gan et al 2022 ApJ 926 222.